 “There is no better way to represent the stars at night.
 There is no better way to match the darker colors of sapphires or black onyx.
-I cannot imagine that we create jewellery without diamonds,” says Van Cleef & Arpels President Nicolas Bos.
-There are few companies bold enough to create a single collection of jewellery cut from one 910 carat stone.
+I cannot imagine that we create jewelry without diamonds,” says Van Cleef & Arpels President Nicolas Bos.
+There are few companies bold enough to create a single collection of jewelry cut from one 910 carat stone.
 The Van Cleef & Arpels collection produced from the Lesotho Legend is a stunning testimony to both daring and unique craftsmanship.

 The Lesotho Legend, a singular D color, type 2A rough diamond, is an example of the highest quality characteristics possible.
 The stone is 910 carats, the fifth largest gem quality diamond discovered, and was purchased by Van Cleef & Arpels in 2018.
 The Maison worked with Taché, their long-time diamond dealer and Diamcad, a leading Antwerp-based diamond cutter to map out a plan.
 The result was 67 stones cut from the single rough diamond to the Maison’s exacting specifications that honor the traditions of the house’s design.

 “There are almost an infinity of possibilities with a rough of that size and that quality.”
 However, for Van Cleef & Arpels, there are traditions that prevail and help form any plan.
 “There are certain rules, and I would say even obligations, to try to maximize the use of the stone that will produce the most important sizes out of the rough.
 This is usually the view of the diamond dealer.
-But in our world of jewellery, what matters is the shape and size of the diamonds,” explains Mr. Bos.
+But in our world of jewelry, what matters is the shape and size of the diamonds,” explains Mr. Bos.
 This is done through 3-D mapping, a technology united with heritage that yields 67 stones while limiting any loss of the precious diamond.
 Each stone is of exceptional quality and ideal proportions to inspire the Maison’s designers.
 “Going too big for a diamond that is going to be set on a necklace does not necessarily mean something to us.”
 The house typically prefers sophisticated emerald or elegant oval shapes as center stones and uses them to maximum effect in this collection.

 The cuts of the diamonds are crucial for the Maison’s design team as they create pieces that develop the visual codes of the house and employ centuries old savoir faire.
 Mystery Setting is a hallmark of the lineage of Van Cleef & Arpels, a technique that allows for gems to be set without visible prongs.
 Stones are fitted to the metal of the Mystery Setting, using a groove dug into the base of each gem.
 The process is so difficult that only a handful of experts are privy to the secrets.